College of Arts and Sciences

 Grade Point Average

 A regular student in good standing becomes a candidate for the degree upon completion of a minimum of 120 semester hours of work with a grade point average of 2.0 or higher at Roosevelt University.
 Students are also responsible for checking the grade point average requirements of their majors.

 Maximum Hours in the Major

 At least 69 credit hours (63 credit hours for BS candidates) must be completed outside the student’s major.
 Note that some majors require additional hours outside the major.

 Many students choose a minor to complement their major.
-Students can complete a minor outside of the College of Arts and Sciences and specific requirements for these minors are listed in the relevant section of this catalog.
+Students can complete a minor outside of the College of Arts and Sciences.
+Specific requirements for these minors are listed in the relevant section of this catalog.
 Students should see their academic advisors for recommendations and approval.